neutrobox/zenLogBOT/README.md

 7.  **Usage:**
     *   Go to the "Upload logs" tab.
+    *   Optionally, check "Show encounter duration" to display the encounter duration in the message sent to the Discord channel configured previously.
     *   Use the **Preset** buttons or select a **Category** to choose specific logs.
-    *   Optionally, check "Show encounter duration".
-    *   Click the corresponding upload button ("Full Raid Clear", "Upload selected", etc.).
-    *   Enter an optional title in the pop-up window.
+    *   Enter an optional title in the pop-up window and click
-    *   Observe the progress in the "Log Output" area.
+    *   Observe the progress in the "Output" area.
     *   The formatted results will be posted to the configured Discord channel.

 8.  **Deactivate Virtual Environment:**